Mahmud-Ali Kalimatov: Prosecutor of Ingushetia

 In August 2004, by order of the Prosecutor General of the Russian Federation, he was appointed prosecutor of the Republic of Ingushetia.

 Governor's office in Samara Oblast

 In 2007, he headed the control of the department to the governor of the Samara Oblast.

 Since 2012, he worked as an adviser to the governor of the Samara Oblast.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russian invasion of Ukraine.

 Head of Ingushetia

 On June 26, 2019, Russian President Vladimir Putin appointed Kalimatov as the acting head of the Republic of Ingushetia after the resignation of Yunus-bek Yevkurov.
 Yevkurov's resignation came about following a long protest movement in the Republic over the 2018 Chechnya–Ingushetia border agreement.
 The protests began due to the nature of the agreement, with the population of Ingushetia only knowing of the agreement's existence after the deal was signed.

 He was awarded the "Honorary Worker of the Prosecutor's Office of the Russian Federation."
 He was elected as Ingushetia's head by the People's Assembly of the Republic of Ingushetia on September 8, 2019 by receiving votes of 27 deputies of the 31 present, beating his rival candidates Magomed Zurabov and Uruskhan Evloev.

 On January 27, 2020, Kalimatov dismissed the government of Ingushetia for unclear reasons, appointing an ethnic Russian, Konstantin Surikov, as the Prime Minister of the Republic.